Orbital Infections

 - Etiology: Infection begins in the paranasal sinuses and spreads to the orbit.
 The large, nonseptate hyphae cause vascular occlusion.
 This causes ischemia and infarction of tissue.

 - Therapy: includes correction of the underlying metabolic abnormality and debridement of all involved infected tissue.
-It might require orbital and sinus exenteration, coupled with both systemic and local treatment with Amphotericin B
+It could require orbital and sinus exenteration, coupled with both systemic and local treatment with Amphotericin B

-- Adjunct therapy: hyperbaric oxygen therapy might be beneficial
+- Adjunct therapy: hyperbaric oxygen therapy could be beneficial

 Orbital cellulitis